 Case Study 2: Using clusters with different configurations

 Cloud providers expose various parameters that users can tune to achieve goals like lower compute costs, performance, etc. For example, Amazon Web Services (AWS) offers Spot Instances which allow users to bid on unused Amazon EC2 capacity and run those instances for as long as their bid exceeds the Spot Price.
 Spot Instances can dramatically lower down the compute costs by 50-80%.
 Within the same region, Spot prices can vary across availability zones (mapped to one or more physical data centers).

-Spot price spikes in one zone for an instance type being used is not uncommon.
+Spot price spikes in one zone for an instance type being used are not uncommon.
 A zone can have a high Spot price while other zones might have availability of Spot Instances at much lower prices than on-demand instances.

 With Qubole, users can quickly react to such cases by starting a new cluster in the zone having lower Spot pricing and diverting the traffic to the new cluster by reassigning the label.
 This allows the cluster to operate in the lowest-priced availability zone without any downtime.

 Case Study 3: Flexibility in segregating and merging clusters across teams

-Multi-tenant clusters lead to better utilization of the underlying hardware resources and leads to lower costs.
+Multi-tenant clusters lead to better utilization of the underlying hardware resources and lead to lower costs.
 But, at times, users sharing the resources can have critical requirements for which they might like to have access to dedicated resources.
 For this case, let us assume there are two teams, Team A and Team B sharing the cluster within the same organization.